Entropy of logarithmic modes: Introduction

 \end{defn}

-Linear combinations of eigenfunctions corresponding to eigenvalues in a $w(\h)$-width window form a class of examples.
-Note that quasimodes of width $o(\h)$ have semiclassical measures $\mu_{sc}$ also being $g^t$-invariant and supported on $\mathcal{E}$.
+Normally $w(\h) = \mathcal{O}(1)$ in $\h$.
+In this paper, we take $E=\frac{1}{2}$ and $w(\h) \rightarrow 0$ at rate to be specified in the next section.
+First, note that linear combinations of eigenfunctions corresponding to eigenvalues in a $w(\h)$-width window form a class of examples.
+These act as stand-ins when our spectrum exhibits low multiplicities.
+Second, also note that quasimodes of width $o(\h)$ have semiclassical measures $\mu_{sc}$ also being $g^t$-invariant, probability, and supported on $\mathcal{E}$.

+Our \textit{second motivation} for considering quasimodes comes from the difficulty of finding explicit expressions for eigenfunctions in the presence of chaotic classical dynamics.
+Except for special systems like the quantum cat maps, we are unable to give even approximate expressions of eigenfunctions in Anosov systems.
+However, one can actually construct explicit quasimodes of certain widths on compact manifolds with Anosov geodesic flows.

-There is a desire to elucidate the connection between degeneracies in the spectrum of chaotic geometries and QUE, which in its current status is not completely clear.
-This article attempts to make progress in this direction.
-A trio of results due to Brooks \cite{Br13}, Eswarathasan-Nonnenmacher \cite{EN17}, and Eswarathasan-Silberman \cite{ES18} show how (the proposed form of) spectral degeneracy can lead to phenomena other than equidistribution, as inspired by the work of Faure-Nonnenmacher-de Bi\`evre \cite{FND03} on the quantum cat map.
-In particular on a compact surface having a closed hyperbolic geodesic, \cite{EN17} constructs a sequence of quasimodes of width $C \frac{\h}{|\log \h|} $ with central energy $E$ and whose semiclassical measure is a delta function on that geodesic; in fact, this result continues to hold for more general quantum Hamiltonians whose associated classical dynamics has at least one closed hyperbolic orbit.
-The works \cite{Br13, ES18} are particular to constant negative curvature with that of Eswarathasan-Silberman holding in higher dimensions.
-Note these results are consistent with that of Dyatlov-Jin-Nonnenmacher \cite{DJ18, DJN19} which show the full support of $\mu_{sc}$ extends to quasimodes of width $o \left( \frac{\h}{|\log \h|} \right)$.
-We are now in position to introduce our main objects of study:
+A trio of results due to Brooks \cite{Br13}, Eswarathasan-Nonnenmacher \cite{EN17}, and Eswarathasan-Silberman \cite{ES18} show how spectral degeneracy (in the proposed form of \`a la quasimodes) can lead to phenomena other than equidistribution, as inspired by the work of Faure-Nonnenmacher-de Bi\`evre \cite{FND03} on the quantum cat map.
+In particular on a compact surface having a closed hyperbolic geodesic, generalizing Brooks' result, \cite{EN17} constructs a sequence of quasimodes of width $C \frac{\h}{|\log \h|} $ with central energy $E$ and whose semiclassical measure is a delta function on that geodesic; in fact, this result continues to hold for more general quantum Hamiltonians whose associated classical dynamics has at least one closed hyperbolic orbit.
+The works \cite{Br13, ES18} are particular to constant negative curvature with that of Eswarathasan-Silberman holding in higher dimensions but Brooks' ideas proving to be robust enough for applications to $L^p$ norms \cite{HuSog24}.